mattklapman/beelink-stand/README.md

 ![Beelink Mini S12 Pro PC sitting on the black PETG printed stand](beelink-stand.jpg?raw=true "Black PETG stand with Beelink Mini S12 Pro PC")

+Note that there is the ability to print a double stand (commented out in the code).

+See `beelink_stand_double.3mf` for ready-to-print model.

 The OpenSCAD code leverages the BOSL library: https://github.com/revarbat/BOSL